“Her vocals penetrate your heart, the lyrics stir your conscience, the melodies are soothing and the rhythms are contagious.”

-Puerto Rican vocalist Taína Asili carries on the tradition of her ancestors, fusing past and present struggles into one soulful and defiant voice.
-Her newest artistic work is with la Banda Rebelde (the Rebel Band), a six piece ensemble based in Albany, NY.
-This dynamic force brings love, resistance, and ancestral remembrance to venues, festivals, conferences and political events across the globe.
-Powerful vocals laid over an energetic fusion of Afro-Latin, reggae, and rock, the band’s eclectic style offers a sound that spans continents, with heartfelt lyrics sung in multiple languages.
-Taína Asili’s voice exudes strength of Spirit, filling its listeners with the fervor of freedom and inspiring audiences to dance to the movement of rebellion.
+Taína Asili is a Puerto Rican singer, songwriter and bandleader carrying on the tradition of her ancestors, fusing past and present struggles into one soulful and defiant voice.
+Her newest artistic work is an energetic fusion of powerful vocals laid over Afro-Latin, reggae, and rock sounds.
+Residing in Albany, NY, Taína Asili performs her social justice songs as a solo artist, and also with her six-piece band, Taína Asili y la Banda Rebelde, bringing love, resistance, and ancestral remembrance to venues, festivals, conferences and political events across the globe.
+Taína Asili’s voice exudes strength of Spirit, filling listeners with the fervor for freedom and inspiring audiences to dance to the rhythm of rebellion.

-In her move to Philadelphia, Taína fell in love with spoken word and began writing and performing as a solo poet around the country.
-Her poetic work has been featured in a number of CD collections.
-She can also be witnessed in Scene and Not Heard, a documentary about women and hip hop culture in Philadelphia, also featuring Bahamadia and Monie Love.
+After graduating from Binghamton University with a BA in Women’s Studies, Taína moved to Philadelphia and fell in love with the vibrant spoken word scene.
+She began performing professionally as a spoken word artist, sharing the stage with renowned Philadelphia based artists such as Sonia Sanchez and Ursula Rucker.
+Her poetic work has been featured in a number of CD collections, as well as the documentary Scene and Not Heard, about women and hip hop culture in Philadelphia, also featuring hip legends Bahamadia and Monie Love.